mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   excellence, the reasons whose vision constitutes its ultimate bliss.’
 * Divine illumination seems to be only a metaphor in Augustine, and not the best one.

+## Bonaventure on illumination

+* Nothing more than reflection on what is already in our minds is needed to produce an explicit awareness of God's existence.
+* For Bonaventure, the inborn notion of God was a special case.
+He did not believe, in general, that our ideas were innate; he agreed with Aristotle that the mind was initially a tabula rasa, and that even the most general intellectual principles were only acquired subsequent to sense-experience.
+  The notion of God was, uniquely, innate because the mind itself was an image of God, a mirror in which God's features could be dimly seen.
+  Somewhere between the inborn knowledge of God and the acquired knowledge of intellectual principles stands our knowledge of virtue: not an innate idea nor an abstraction from the senses, but a natural capacity to tell right from wrong.